Interim Executive Director & Chief Operating Officer

 Andrew received his BA from Reed College studying Religion and techno-futurism before moving to the Bay Area.
 His

-Working on the Membership team, Juliann Witt focuses on growing the organization's reach through digital communications, marketing and in-person experiences.
+Working on the Programs team, Juliann Witt focuses on growing the organization's reach through digital communications, marketing and in-person experiences.
 She cultivates deeper relationships with the local and global membership, and general public via thoughtfully crafted messaging, and in-person at Long Now events and gatherings.

 Juliann is also a professional contemporary dancer, performing in the Bay Area and beyond with established choreographers including Robert Moses’

 Deborah Yoon Zacharias plays a key role in Development and Programs for The Long Now Foundation.
 She has worked closely with Nicholas Paul Brysiewicz on fundraising initiatives for the organization and currently runs the End of Year fundraising campaign, which directly supports Long Now operations and programming.
 She also oversees various donor projects, such as The Interval Bottle Keep program, as well as special events

 Tre Balchowsky is a communications strategist and a public speaking coach.
 For the last decade, she has prepared speakers of all kinds, from researchers and technologists to historians and amateurs, to take the stage, from large auditoriums to intimate salons, from IRL and live-streaming.
 She is also co-founder of Odd Salon, an event series and podcast of "Cocktail Hour Salons for Curious Minds".

 Kat was a Rosetta Intern and Museum Associate from 02010-02011, and a SALT volunteer until 02014.
 These days, Kat is a PhD student at NYU.
 She studies how experience shapes young children’s attention and learning, particularly in contexts of poverty and stress.

 A key aim of her research is to create and collaborate on innovative uses of technology and statistical methods for developmental research.